yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Tracing/python.md

       For viewing trace in snappyflow server make sure project and app name is created or discovered with project name and app name specified in point no.2

       Once project and app name is created, Go to View dashboard -> Click on Tracing on lef side bar -> Click on view transaction -> Go to real time tab

+   5. <b>Note</b>: <i> 'CAPTURE_BODY':'all' config should be present in apm agent code instrumentation for Trace to Log feature. </i>

 ### Script